-For further information, refer to the VCAA website: www.vcaa. wic.edu.au/assessment/vet-assessment/past-examinations/Pages/VCEVETMusicIndustryPerformance.aspx.
+For more information, refer to the VCAA website: www.vcaa.vic. edu.au/assessment/vet-assessment/past-examinations/Pages/VCEVETMusicPerformance.aspx.

-Extended Investigation Oral Presentation
+Extended Investigation oral presentation

 - The oral presentation will be assessed by two assessors. - You may use presentation software and posters.
 Speaker notes are permitted. - No additional electronic medium, such as sound and video files, is permitted. - No additional props, such as laboratory equipment, costumes, scientific models and simulations, are permitted.